Decorating With Vintage Christmas Decorations

 Vintage candlesticks make a nice addition to table decor or mantels, and these examples are some of the ones that are available at the time I wrote the article.
 Check back for more, because the fun of buying vintage lies in the novelty of discovering unique items, and vintage sellers are constantly updating their inventory as they find new things to list in their shops.

-Vintage Christmas ornaments.
+Decorating with vintage Christmas ornaments.

 Vintage textiles.

 Vintage stockings and other textiles can be a fun way to add some retro graphics to your home during the Christmas season.
+Set the table with a vintage tablecloth, or use them to make short curtains for the kitchen or bathroom.
+You can get vintage linens in thrift stores, online vintage shops, and probably in your own linen closet if you do some digging.

 Vintage drinking glasses.